-Nonresidential building construction and renovation activity, as reported by the federal government, declined steeply over the four year period from 2009 to 2012, and 2013 and 2014 activity levels were relatively stable at the low levels of the preceding years.
-During 2015 and 2016, there was an increase in overall activity levels and we currently expect that activity will continue at these improved levels during 2017.
+Nonresidential building construction and renovation activity, as reported by the federal government, declined steeply over the four-year period from 2009 to 2012, and 2013 and 2014 activity levels were relatively stable at the low levels of the preceding years.
+During the three-year period from 2015 to 2017, there was an increase in overall activity levels and we currently expect that activity will continue at these improved levels during 2018.

-As a result of our continued strong emphasis on cash flow, at December 31, 2016 we had no indebtedness under our revolving credit facility, with positive uncommitted cash balances, as discussed further in "Liquidity and Capital Resources" below.
+As a result of our continued strong emphasis on cash flow, at December 31, 2017 we had modest indebtedness under our revolving credit facility, with positive uncommitted cash balances, as discussed further in "Liquidity and Capital Resources" below.
 We have a credit facility in place with considerably less restrictive terms than those of our previous facilities; this facility does not expire until February 2021.
 We have strong surety relationships to support our bonding needs, and we believe our relationships with the surety markets are strong and benefit from our solid current results and financial position.
-We have generated positive free cash flow in each of the last eighteen calendar years and will continue our emphasis in this area.
+We have generated positive free cash flow in each of the last nineteen calendar years and will continue our emphasis in this area.
 We believe that the relative size and strength of our balance sheet and surety support as compared to most companies in our industry represent competitive advantages for us.

 As discussed at greater length in "Results of Operations" below, we expect price competition to continue as our customers and local and regional competitors respond cautiously to improved market conditions.
-We will continue our efforts to invest in our service business, to pursue the more active sectors in our markets, and to emphasize our regional and national account business.
-Our primary emphasis for 2017 will be on execution and cost control, but we are seeking growth based on our belief that industry conditions will continue to be strong in 2017, and we believe that activity levels will permit us to earn improved profits while preserving and developing our workforce.
+We will continue to invest in our service business, to pursue the more active sectors in our markets, and to emphasize our regional and national account business.
+Our primary emphasis for 2018 will be on execution and cost control, but we are seeking growth based on our belief that industry conditions will continue to be strong in the near term, and we believe that activity levels will permit us to continue to earn solid profits while preserving and developing our workforce.
 We continue to focus on project qualification, estimating, pricing and management; and we are investing in growth and improved performance.